Fay Victor: Early life and career

-Victor was born in Brooklyn, New York City.
-After spending her early childhood years in New York, Zambia, and Trinidad & Tobago, her mother settled in Long island, NY, where Victor spent her teenage years.
-After her mother's sudden death, Victor re-discovered music and singing, and after a 3-month stint at a club in Fukui City, Japan with pianist Bertha Hope, she decided to start a career as a jazz singer.
-In 1996, Victor settled in Amsterdam, The Netherlands and performed and toured through the Netherlands, Spain, Germany, the UK, Sweden, Russia, and India.
+Victor was born in Manhattan, New York City.
+After spending her early childhood years in New York, Zambia, and Trinidad & Tobago, Victor spent her teenage years in Long Island, NY.
+After her mother's sudden death, Victor re-discovered music and singing, which led to the minor Billboard charted club hit "You Make Me Happy" released in 1992 and remixed by Todd Terry in 1993.
+After a 3-month stint at a club in Fukui City, Japan with pianist Bertha Hope, she decided to start a career as a jazz singer.
+In 1996, Victor settled in Amsterdam, the Netherlands and performed and toured through the Netherlands, Spain, Germany, the UK, Sweden, Russia, and India.
 While living in the Netherlands, Victor branched out into blues, songwriting, and forms of improvising outside the standard jazz canon.
-Victor has lived in NYC since 2003.
+Victor moved back to New York City in 2003, and in 2023 settled in the Western Catskills region of New York State.
 She has worked with the likes of Randy Weston, Roswell Rudd, Anthony Braxton, Misha Mengelberg, Vijay Iyer, Tyshawn Sorey, Wadada Leo Smith, Nicole Mitchell, Marc Ribot, Martine Syms, Daniel Carter, William Parker, Darius Jones, Wolter Wierbos, Ab Baars, Joe Morris, Sam Newsome, Reggie Nicholson.

 Victor's work has been reviewed in The New York Times, Jazz Times, and Down Beat.

 Music

 Victor has coined the term "freesong" to describe her vocal approach.
 In her jazz repertoire, Victor has specialized in the work of Thelonious Monk, Ornette Coleman and Herbie Nichols.
+She has been a member of the International Contemporary Ensemble since 2021.

-Activism
+Leadership and Activism

-Victor is co-director of the TalkRace forum and is a member of the "We Have Voice" collective.
+Victor has since its inception chaired the Advisory Board for the Jazz Leaders Fellowship via the Brooklyn Conservatory of Music, an initiative to fund and support black female and non-binary jazz artists.
+Victor was co-director of the TalkRace forum and is a member of the "We Have Voice" collective.

+Awards and recognition

+As a composer, Victor has been awarded the 2017 Herb Albert/Yaddo Fellow in Music Composition, and a 2018 AIR in Composition for the Headlands Center for the Arts in the Marine Headlands in Northern California.
+In 2025, she received a George Wein TJG Fellowship.

+Publications

+In 2021, Victor published a chapter in John Zorn's series of new music theory Arcana X: Musicians on Music.

+Educator

+Victor has been Adjunct Music Faculty at The New School School of Jazz and Contemporary Music since 2019.
+In the Spring of 2025, she was a Visiting Professor at the Harvard University Music Department.
+She has given masterclasses at institutions such as the Guildhall School of Music, Lawrence University and University of California, San Diego.